 So basically, we aren't allowed to exist.

-Oh for God's sake!
+Oh, for God's sake!
 Christ Almighty!
 Oh my God!
 Lord above!
 Jesus!
-I can't believe why for the love of the Lord, this isn't number 1!
+I can't believe why, for the love of the Lord, this isn't number one!

 This commandment annoys me.
-You don't think Jesus ever slipped up and swore at his dad every now and again?
+You don't think Jesus ever slipped up and swore at his dad every now and then?

-While there is some validity in the fact that a mature adult can help guide a young kid, and the kid can look to the adult for guidelines on how to live his or her life, the commandment assumes that each mother and father will provide that, and to the same extent.
-It is completely unreasonable to assign everyone the same commandment, when they all have different parents.
+While there is some validity to the fact that a mature adult can help guide a young child, and the child can look to the adult for guidelines on how to live his or her life, the commandment assumes that every mother and father will provide that guidance to the same extent.
+It is completely unreasonable to assign everyone the same commandment when they all have different parents.
 Some parents are deserving of being honored, but most are not.
-Yet each person faces the same punishment for breaking this commandment, which is also kind of vague anyway.
+Yet each person faces the same punishment for breaking this commandment, which is also somewhat vague.
 What does it mean to honor them?
-Do whatever they say?
-That's like slavery, and is therefore a horrible thing to command of someone.
-Children are people with just as much feelings and rights as any adult.
+Obey their every command?
+That's akin to slavery and is therefore a terrible thing to demand of someone.
+Children are individuals with as many feelings and rights as any adult.
 They are not robots.
 Another thing theists don't seem to realize is that parents are just people.
-The idea that they deserve any sort of honor that should be earned only comes from the Bible in the first place, and is not an objective truth.
+The idea that they deserve a sort of honor that should be earned comes from the Bible in the first place and is not an objective truth.
 People ...more

 God's ego won't let us play with idol dolls.
-So everyone who's ever been on Survivor, or voted for an American Idol contestant, is a sinner.
+So everyone who has ever been on Survivor, or voted for an American Idol contestant, is a sinner.

 God's ego is at it again.
-"You must believe me and no one else, even though none of us have provided any evidence whatsoever.
-Got it? "
+"You must believe in me and no one else, even though none of us have provided any evidence whatsoever.
+Got it?"

-This would be lower on the list, just above murder, because adultery is obviously wrong, but then they added in lust, which is supposedly adultery of the heart.
-Just like coveting things, it's not something you can control, making the commandment stupid.
+This would be lower on the list, just above murder, because adultery is obviously wrong.
+But then they added lust, which is supposedly adultery of the heart.
+Just like coveting things, it's not something you can control, making the commandment foolish.

-If someone was trying to murder your family it wouldn't be bad, but that wouldn't be "MURDER" that would be killing, which is most the time still bad.
-With an exception for self defense.
+If someone were trying to murder your family, it wouldn't be bad, but that wouldn't be "MURDER".
+That would be killing, which is most of the time still bad, with an exception for self-defense.

-If it said 'Thou shalt no kill' you'd be correct.
+If it said 'Thou shalt not kill,' you'd be correct.
 But there is a big difference between murder and killing.

-This is usually good, but what if it was self defense, or the person was trying to kill your family?
+This is usually good, but what if it was in self-defense, or the person was trying to kill your family?

 This is generally good, but I don't see anything too wrong with stealing from the rich and giving to the poor.
-It would be a net good thing.
+It would be a net positive.